-For the past few months, I’ve been working on some interesting challenges with our latest generation of hardware.
-The Sense monitor collects detailed, sub-second level data that allows us to help you understand your electricity usage.
+The Sense monitor collects detailed, high-resolution data that allows us to help you understand your electricity usage.
 It is a complicated piece of equipment that relies on many different subsystems working in harmony.
 I thought it would be interesting to illustrate one of the many challenges involved in building hardware designed to live inside the home’s electric panel.

-The WiFi turned out to be an interesting challenge.
+The Wi-Fi turned out to be an interesting challenge.
 Safety is of paramount importance here at Sense.
 When considering design, we always have to keep in mind Sense’s location inside the electrical panel.
 In order to obtain the necessary safety certifications, anything protruding from the panel (like Sense’s antenna) must be galvanically isolated.
-In the first generation of the Sense monitor, we met this requirement by using several digital isolators and an isolated power supply.
+In the early prototypes of the Sense monitor, we met this requirement by using several digital isolators and an isolated power supply.
 This methodology worked, but was suboptimal for at least two reasons.
 First, the digital isolators were expensive.
 When manufacturing any type of hardware, Bill of Material (BOM) costs can never be too low.
 A $2 savings over millions of units adds up quickly!
-Secondly, they caused headaches during the unintentional radiated emissions portion of the FCC EMI certification process.
+Second, the digital isolators presented some problems during the unintentional radiated emissions portion of the FCC EMI certification process.

 After exploring many possible design topologies, the option that won out was a completely passive tapped-line input hairpin bandpass filter (BPF).